kurmasz-assignments/cis343-connect4-c/README.md

 Use this [GitHub Classroom link](https://classroom.github.com/a/mC2Nf2pv) to create a repo for this project.

+This video provides an [introduction to Connect 4 and GitHub Classroom](https://youtu.be/nv1R7XPNneM).

 ## Overview

 For this assignment you will implement the game [Connect 4](https://kevinshannon.dev/connect4) in C.